 FBI Probing Why Some U.S. Tourists Have Died Mysteriously In The Dominican Republic

-The FBI is now helping local authorities in the Dominican Republic to examine the mysterious deaths of three Americans who were staying at resorts in the island country, an FBI official has confirmed to NPR.
+The FBI is now helping local authorities in the Dominican Republic examine the mysterious deaths of three Americans who were staying at resorts in the island country, an FBI official has confirmed to NPR.

 Since news of the deaths has spread, relatives of four additional Americans who died there over the past year have raised concerns.